• Explore. Learn. Thrive. Fastlane Media Network

 Corporate symbols like folders, tie, and coffee cup shown in trash can on one half of illustration.
 Second half shows notebook with new business plan text and coffee, working from home.

-Mag and Michelle chose to open their brick and mortar store in Bronzeville, a vibrant cultural and entertainment district in Milwaukee known for its Black-owned independent businesses.
-Since opening their doors, they’ve grown from two founders to five employees, and work with over 50 suppliers—a testament to the compounding ripple impacts of independent business.
+Mag and Michelle chose to open their brick-and-mortar store in Bronzeville, a vibrant cultural and entertainment district in Milwaukee known for its Black-owned independent businesses.
+Since opening their doors, they’ve grown from two founders to five employees and work with over 50 suppliers—a testament to the compounding ripple impacts of independent business.
 One of their employees, Zed, is another Great Resignation participant, having quit her job as a receptionist to focus on her music and hand-crafted jewelry business while working at Maranta Plant Shop part-time.

-This originally appeared on Shopify and is made available here to cast a wider net of discovery.
+This originally appeared on Shopify and is available here to cast a wider net of discovery.

 Prev